juliusl/reality/readme.md

-# Reality Parser
+# Reality

-This is a parser for the `.runmd` format, which is markdown for describing runtime attributes.
+This is a interpreter/parser for the `.runmd` format, which is markdown for describing runtime attributes.
 Each line of `.runmd` dispatches a message that the parser uses to update its state.
 Attributes are name/value pairs that also can exist in either a stable or transient state.